 Sizes: 2-14, 23-36, 0-16

 Our Review: Here’s another one of Em’s recent go-to brands!
-(You may recognize the Leana Dress from our recent Article shoot, or from this video review – be sure to follow us on LTK for more real-time fashion reviews!)
+(You may recognize the Leana Dress from our Article shoot or from this video review – be sure to follow us on LTK for more real-time fashion reviews!)
 ANYWAY.
 Man, Sezane does it so right.
-That button-up shirt is covered with sweet blue embroidered dots, but their pieces come with tons of different color/print options – embroidered flowers, sweet stripes, you name it!
+That button-up shirt is covered with sweet white embroidered flowers, but their pieces come with tons of different color/print options!
 If you’re looking for clothes with an effortless, charming, Parisian vibe…look no further.
 Happy shopping 🙂

 Target